jaszhix/tab-master-5000-extension/README.md

 You can pin and close your tabs from the grid.
 NTG will dynamically update in the background when your tabs change, while a New Tab is open.

-### To-Do
+### To Do
-- Fix occassional collapsing CSS, and convert static styling to CSS stylesheet.
-- Fix tab closing/pinning buttons click proximity.
+- Prevent tab changes in other Chrome windows from causing renders in the currently active window.
 - Implement session management.
 - Implement custom theming.